-(T & U is Luau's concrete syntax for type intersection.)
+(T&U is Luau's concrete syntax for type intersection.)
 Since ~number & ~string is not equivalent to unknown, non-strict mode reports no warning.

-In Figure 1 we provide some of the inference rules for context synthesis, and the warnings that it produces.
+In Figure 1 we provide some of the inference rules for conbtext generation, and the warnings that context generation produces.
 These are run after type inference, so they can assume that all code is fully typed.